sheeeng/oughie-clock-rs/README.md

 If you prefer installing `clock-rs` from source, follow these steps:

-1. Download the repository from the [releases](https://github.com/Oughie/clock-rs/releases/) page clone it using `$ git clone https://github.com/Oughie/clock-rs`.
+1. Download the repository from the [releases](https://github.com/Oughie/clock-rs/releases/) page or clone it using `$ git clone https://github.com/Oughie/clock-rs`.

 2. Depending on your platform, extract the archive and navigate into its directory.